Saturday, December 30, 2006

 In the future I plan to make her this one from Garn Studio, which is a great site for pattern hunting.

-he new knitty that I spoke of the other
+This one below is from the new knitty that I spoke of the other

 day and looks really cute.